Representation Theory and Differential Equations: Introduction

+According to the fundamental theorem of finite Abelian groups, any finite Abelian group is isomorphic to a direct product of cyclic groups of prime-power order, where the decomposition is unique up to the order in which the factors are written.
+Consequently the spectral theory of operators associated with Group determinants is closely linked to finite Fourier transform theory and circulant matrices.
+This is illustrated below in the examples of $\displaystyle \Z/4\Z $ and $\Z/2\Z \times \Z/2\Z $.

-In \secref{frobenius} we study the Eigenvalue problem of operators arising from Frobenius determinants in the case of abelian groups and establish links with new type of Bessel functions, which are $E$-functions and new types of Bessel differential equations, in the sense of transcendence theory \cite{siegel}.
+In \secref{frobenius} we study the Eigenvalue problem of operators arising from Frobenius determinants in the case of abelian groups.

 Finally in (our principal) \secref{unitsphere} we study the structure of the linear algebraic group consisting of Frobenius matrices which are invertible, for a fixed group $G$.
 We also establish links between Frobenius determinants and almost-Frobenius structures as well as toric geometry.
-For the sake of completeness we recall all the necessary definitions and results.
+The appearance of the structures of certain toric varieties is due precisely to the fact that the symbols of Group determinants partial differential operators for finite abelian groups, factorize into linear polynomials.

 For an excellent review on group-determinant we refer to \cite{conrad1998}.
+We are aware that some of our proofs could be shortened by using more powerful techniques in algebra or in differential or algebraic geometry but we restrict to the methods used below for simplicity.

+In this paper, our study is of analytic character, but we should point out that an important application of Frobenius determinants is made in algebraic number theory \cite[chap.~21]{lang1987} where one of the striking results says that if $K$ is an imaginary quadratic field and $H$ is the Hilbert class field of $K$, the Dedekind zeta function $\zeta_H(s)$ can be expressed as the Frobenius determinant of a matrix whose entries are the partial zeta functions of $K$.